 So, what is the best swimming pool decking material?
 Let’s explore your options…

-There are a variety of pool deck materials available to homeowners who are interested in building a pool.
+Whether you choose to install a fiberglass pool, concrete pool, or vinyl liner pool, there are a variety of swimming pool decking materials available to homeowners who are interested in building a pool.
 Some of the more popular swimming pool deck surfaces include travertine, flagstone, slate, bluestone, limestone, concrete, wood, and pavers.
 Each option has it’s own unique features so no matter what your outdoor space requires you can find a good fit.

 Travertine is a form of limestone deposited by mineral springs.
-It is one of the most popular materials for pool decks due to its durability.
+It is one of the most popular swimming pool decking options due to its durability.
 This material’s porous nature tends to remain cool to the touch and instantly absorbs water, leaving decks virtually slip-free.
 Offered in different finishes and natural color shades, each stone has unique character and style.

 Flagstone is a common term for any type of flat slab or natural paving.
 It is rich in earth-toned colors and textures, with a variety of shapes and sizes.
 Flagstone has a non-slip surface that resists moisture and heat.